benjaminran/GetGreen/README.md

 * Main Activity
   * Tuner module
     * tuner loop: (Tuner thread)
-      * fill buffer with PCM data from mic
+      * use TarsosDSP mechanism for getting mic data and running YIN PDA to get frequency
-      * get input signal frequency via autocorrelation
+      * filter frequency to remove noise
-      * convert frequency to pitch and store in `currentPitch`
+      * convert filtered frequency to pitch and store in `currentPitch`
     * `currentPitch` variable can be read from other modules
   * Interpreter module
     * interpreter loop: (Interpreter thread)
       * insert `currentPitch` from Tuner into data set
         * think more on this
-    * when `getAnalysis` called, recognize patterns in pitches and return statistics
+      * maintain analysis  based on data set
+      * 'currentAnalysis' variable can be read from other modules
   * Display component
-    * get Analysis from interpreter and display somehow
+    * on display loop, get Analysis from interpreter and display somehow

 ### Notes